Wednesday, 16 September 2009

 Australia 302 for 6 (Ponting 126, Clarke 52) beat England 299 (Morgan 58) by four wickets

-I was rather hoping for rain so we would all be spread yet another tedious, one sided affair but alas no. England won the toss for the 5th match in succession, and again chose to bat.
+I was rather hoping for rain so we would all be spared yet another tedious, one sided affair but alas no. England won the toss for the 5th match in succession, and again chose to bat.
 Dimi Mascarenhas came into the side for Luke Wright who injured his foot facing a bowling machine a few days ago.
 Australia chose to give Brett Lee a breather after his devastating performance in the last game, so what was already likely to be an underwhelming game now had to contend with the absence of the most exciting bowler.
 Great.
 Peter Siddle replaced him in the line up.

 After what could best be described as a watchful start, England moved through the gears courtesy yet again of Andrew Strauss who was operating at a little under a run a ball as England reached 50 without loss in the 12th over.
 Once he fell in the 14th over though, LBW to Hauritz for 35 trying the reverse sweep, it would have been fair for the crowd to expect a mini collapse.